We all have goals we want to accomplish in life.

 So again, GET STARTED, and GET IT OUT THERE!

 Just look at my first few videos, and compare them with the last.

 Get it out there!
 Put your best stuff out and let people learn from you!

 10. Choose something that you’ve ALWAYS wanted to do, and work on it.

-You need this to jolt you back to your childhood, to remember what it was that you’ve always wanted to do, but have kept putting off.
+You need this to jolt you back to your childhood, to remember what you’ve always wanted to do but have kept putting off.

-Let this list remind you that you that there are plenty of things to accomplish if you just spend two hours a day for two years.
+Let this list remind you that there are plenty of things to accomplish if you just spend two hours a day for two years.